fossabot/rfcs/text/0000-extract-extender.md

 ## 2. Delivering the extender separately from the lifecycle (maybe?)

-* We should deliver the extender via a separate tarball on the GitHub releases page, and as a separate image at `buildpacksio/extender:<version>`.
+* We could deliver the extender via a separate tarball on the GitHub releases page, and as a separate image at `buildpacksio/extender:<version>`.
 In both cases, the directory structure would look like the following:

 ```
 Permission     UID:GID       Size  Filetree